AshwinRaaj/PCA-EXP-1-SUM-ARRAY-GPU-AY-23-24/README.md

-# PCA: EXP-1 SUM ARRAY GPU
+<H1 ALIGN=CENTER> SUM ARRAY GPU </H1>

-<h3>NAME : Ashwin Raaj.S</h3>
+<H3> NAME : ASHWIN RAAJ S </H3>
-<h3>REGISTER NO: 212221230008</h3>
+<H3> REGISTER NUMBER : 212221230008 </H3>
-<h3>EX.
-NO : 1</h3>
+<H3>EXPERIMENT NO : 01 </H3>
-<h3>DATE : 27.02.24</h3>
+<H3>DATE  : 04.03.2024 </H3>

-<h1> <align=center> SUM ARRAY ON HOST AND DEVICE </h3>
+## SUM ARRAY ON HOST AND DEVICE:
 PCA-GPU-based-vector-summation.-Explore-the-differences.

-i) Using the program sumArraysOnGPU-timer.cu, set the block.x = 1023.
+1. Using the program sumArraysOnGPU-timer.cu, set the block.x = 1023.
 Recompile and run it.
 Compare the result with the execution configuration of block.x = 1024.
 Try to explain the difference and the reason.

-ii) Refer to sumArraysOnGPU-timer.cu, and let block.x = 256.
+2. Refer to sumArraysOnGPU-timer.cu, and let block.x = 256.
 Make a new kernel to let each thread handle two elements.
 Compare the results with other execution confi gurations.
 ## AIM:

 To perform vector addition on host and device.

 ## EQUIPMENTS REQUIRED:
 Hardware – PCs with NVIDIA GPU & CUDA NVCC
 Google Colab with NVCC Compiler

 ## PROCEDURE: